 ABS MOC Requirements

 - ABS diplomates who certify or recertify in any ABS specialty after July 1, 2005 are required thereafter to participate in the ABS MOC Program to maintain their certificate.
 ABS MOC requirements run in three-year cycles (July 1-June 30).
 After each cycle, diplomates complete a brief online form about their MOC activities.
-A secure recertification examination is also required at 10-year intervals.
+A secure examination is also required at 10-year intervals.

 - MOC is surgeon-specific, not specialty-specific.
 Diplomates who hold multiple ABS certificates must only repeat the secure exam for each certificate.
 Other activities completed for MOC should be relevant to your current practice.
 Once enrolled, diplomates must be in compliance with MOC to certify or recertify in any ABS specialty.